 So what is created is something that augments the current culture, which is a culture of consumption.
-Everyone wants an audience and does not want to offend it.
-So in the process, the content-creator becomes affected by its audience.
+Everyone wants an audience and does not want to offend them.
+So, in the process, the content-creator becomes affected by its audience.
 An extreme leftist will never be able to pinpoint a good thing about a right-wing government even if it’s good because she does not want to offend her audience.
 The right-wingers are already contentious.
-They have already been indoctrinated into the TikTok culture, they have already been converted into Koala bears.
+They have already been indoctrinated into the TikTok culture, they have already been converted into koala bears.

-This trend has affected the way we read, write, and publish books.
-Nowadays, we’re consuming even books, rather than living through them which we used to do in the pre-internet era.
-We lived through great works like The God of Small Things.
+This trend has affected the way we read, write and publish books.
+Nowadays, we’re consuming even books, rather than living through them, which we used to do in the pre-internet era.
+We lived through great works such as The God of Small Things.
 But today, we don’t wait for the book to properly settle down on us.
 We take whatever we already believe, we never read the subtexts.
-We don’t discuss it with others at length, we switch onto the next, with a gulp of TikTok videos dumbing the experience of the works down.
+We don’t discuss it with others at length, we switch onto the next with a gulp of TikTok videos dumbing the experience of the works down.

 But these are facile reasons to call our culture of book reading “consumerist”.
-I think the best and most dreadful reason why we’re “consumers of books” is that — nowadays, the books that are meant to be re-read are usually discarded.
+I think the best and most dreadful reason why we’re “consumers of books” is this: nowadays, books that are meant to be re-read are usually discarded.
 American pragmatism has killed something beautiful about literature.
-Every writer is encouraged to write something simple to follow and every reader is encouraged to only choose those books that are simple to follow, whereas the fact remains that our thoughts are complex, and hence the words representing them should also be so.
+Every writer is encouraged to write something simple to follow and every reader is encouraged to only choose those books that are simple to follow, whereas the fact remains that our thoughts are complex, and hence, the words representing them should also be so.

-The fact is we do not want to switch a few pages back and read and really understand what the writer is trying to say.
-What is hidden in his words which he was hiding from himself, because if we do that, we would be “losing time”, and ‘the next book is waiting’.
+The fact is we do not want to flip back to a few pages to read and really understand what the writer is trying to say.
+What is hidden in his words that he was hiding from himself, because if we do that, we would be “losing time”, and ‘the next book is waiting’.
 And we talk about bestsellers, which come and go.
-We consume them like mangoes in summer and every one of them cements our already concretized ideas.
+We consume them like mangoes in summer, and every one of them cements our already concretised ideas.
 Books are bestsellers when they are digestible by everyone.
 They are digestible by everyone when they contain simplistic, eroded (in other words beneficial to the ghost of consumerism) versions of ideas.

-What is even funnier is most of them, are written by the upper-class echelons who have access to the resources.
+What is even funnier is that most of them are written by the upper-class echelons who have access to resources.
 In truth, writing is an occupation of the rich.
 Can you give me an example of a contemporary writer who is from a lower-class background, who is like, for example, Bukowski?
 Every submission demands a fee.
-Every great writer has a “creative writing” degree worth millions which provides people with a neat, beautifully wrapped, access to the publishing houses.
+Every great writer has a “creative writing” degree worth millions of bucks, which provides people with a neat, beautifully wrapped access to publishing houses.
 Like laundering?

 And a book of Ambedkar is sold for four hundred rupees.
-It is not even read by the real suffering lower caste poor.
+It is not even read by the suffering lower-caste poor.
 What’s the use?
-Why can’t publishers take the risk of a low-cost Ambedkar book which will be read in huge numbers by many and hence making up all the profits?
-Because – American Pragmatism.
+Why can’t publishers take the risk of a low-cost Ambedkar book that will be read in huge numbers by many and hence making up for its profit?
+Because — American Pragmatism.
 Good books on Ambedkar fear that they won’t be read.
 Many examples can be supplied.
 But I am meandering.

 We don’t want to sit with a book and ruffle through its pages.
 We hold contests for speed reading as if that’s something to be proud of.
-Summer reading lists, winter reading lists, writing marathons, and contests which demand you to “write on a particular theme” are fair testimonies.
+Summer reading lists, winter reading lists, writing marathons and contests that demand you to “write on a particular theme” are fair testimonies.

 My argument being, we’re passive consumers even in the case of books.
 We’re seldom involved in the reading of books, as much as good literature demands.
-A book is not worth it if it does not demand re-reading, maybe a personal opinion.
-And there is no ‘reading’ which has not been re-read.
+A book is not worth it if it does not demand re-reading — it may be a personal opinion.
+And there is no ‘reading’ that has not been re-read.

 Tiktok is the current extreme of the ongoing shift/decline in the culture of textual-reading, which in time, will be one of the norms.

 There is no give and take in the case of Tik-Tok videos.
 If you don’t like something, you switch to something new.
-Even in the case of YouTube videos, the case is the same, even though it’s to a lesser extent because YouTubers rarely interact with their viewers.
-And yet, if you carefully notice it, you will observe that the interaction is always facile.
+Even with YouTube videos, the case is the same, although it’s to a lesser extent because YouTubers rarely interact with their viewers.
+And yet, if you carefully notice, you will realise that the interaction is always facile.
 There is no human touch.
 A YouTuber likes that their video is being commented upon.
-A commenter likes that he is being replied to and his comment is liked by others.
+A commenter likes that he is being replied to and his comment is being liked by others.

 The tendency to oversimplify things is the hallmark of the age we live in.
-We want to say “table.”
+We want to say table.
 That’s all.
-We don’t want to describe its colour, the wood it’s made of; we’re living in a homogenous world which talks too much about colours when all we have is nothing but copies.
+We don’t want to describe its colour, the wood it’s made of; we’re living in a homogenous world that talks too much about colours when all we have is nothing but copies.

 I am not being critical; I am just stating a fact.
 Everything is hyperreal.
 Everything is beyond real.
 Nothing is real.
-Visual media is getting more detail-oriented to an extent that it’s going beyond what’s real.
+Visual media is getting more and more detail-oriented, to the extent that it’s going beyond what’s real.
 And yet, that’s not the point.
 Going beyond the real is the best thing to do, but what visual media does is, it tries too hard to explain.
 It tries too hard to “not let” consumers use their brains; because “it” is the consumer.

 It caters to the current trends in fashion.
-We live in a culture which the future generations might call the “generation of no brainers.”
+We live in a culture that the future generations might call the “generation of no brainers.”